matoous/dzxcz/content/atoms/zephyr_on_esp32.md

 west blobs fetch hal_espressif
 ```

-With that, the development setup is done and what was left was actually getting something running on the esp and what's easier than a hello world.
-Zephyr comes with a hello world sample application, so we don't even have to write anything ourselves.
+With that, the development setup is done and what was left was getting something running on the esp and what's easier than a hello world.
+Zephyr comes with a hello world sample application, we don't even have to write anything ourselves.
 The sample hello world app can be build using:

 ```sh
 west build -p always -b esp32_devkitc_wroom zephyr/samples/hello_world